How We Started

-Over the past six years, Energy Garden has grown from small plantings along transport lines to 22 completed community gardens on Overground stations across London, with many more to come.
+Over the past six years, Energy Garden has grown from small plantings along transport lines to 30 completed community gardens on Overground stations across London, with 10 more to come this year.

 In 2015, Energy Garden won £750,000 from Players of the People’s Postcode Lottery Dream Fund to extend the project over the entire London Overground network.
 The development support came from community energy expert Repowering and Groundwork London to deliver community gardens and create a legacy fund for the gardens by owning and managing renewable energy assets.
 This funding ensures that Energy Garden Community Benefit Society will go on to support the gardens over the next 20 years with volunteer coordinators, seeds, tools, and more, leaving a lasting legacy.

-As of May 2017, 67 community groups, 37 schools and 14 trained youth have helped to install 22 gardens have been built at stations in every corner of London.
-By September 2017 we will have completed 40 gardens and raised sufficient funds through our renewable energy society to sustain this programme for the next 20 years.
+As of April 2018, 67 community groups, 37 schools and 14 trained youth have helped to install 30 gardens have been built at stations in every corner of London.
+By March 2019 we will have completed 40 gardens and raised sufficient funds through our community benefit society to sustain this programme for the next 20 years.